btran29/LDF-AdultCtrls-PrePostExe-Smooth/README.md

-# LDF-AdultCtrls-PrePostExe-Smooth
+# LDF-PORH-Analysis-Tools
 A collection of scripts to batch-analyze laser Doppler flowmetry (LDF) data with an experimentally-induced post-occlusive reactive hyperemia.
 These scripts were originally intended for internal use with the Periflux 5000 Laser Doppler Flowmeter system.
-There is one main method, LDF_batch.
-Required Matlab functions are located in the Subroutines folder.

 Variables analyzed include Time, pressure (Press), temperature (Temp), and relative perfusion (Perf).
 The output is stratified by testing session and type of session (e.g. pre-exercise, post-exercise).
 Outputs are generated in tabular (Excel) and graphical formats (PNG).